Our Critical Habitat Restorations

 Seed mixes include: 2022 plants: purple prairie clover, white prairie clover, cream white indigo, leadplant.
 2019-2020 MNL woodland mix, buckthorn replacement mix, savanna shortgrass mix, mesic prairie mix.
 2021 white prairie clover, purple prairie clover, wild bergamot and more.

-Partners: Washington County Parks, Stantec, Washington Conservation District, Minnesota Native Landscapes, St. Paul Garden Club.
+Partners: Washington County Parks, Stantec, Washington Conservation District, Minnesota Native Landscapes, Saint Paul Garden Club.

 Pollinator Park, Stillwater